Yes – your favorite hobby, craft, and pastime might actually help you burn off some calories. How amazing does that sound?

 Calming – Crocheting and knitting involve simple, repetitive motions that actually help to calm the brain.
 Not only are you working towards an end goal, but knitting and crocheting give you something simple to focus on.

-Stress-relief – For those who suffer from stress, crocheting and knitting can be a great stress reliever.
+Stress-relief – For those who suffer from stress, crocheting and knitting can be great stress relievers.
 It is the opportunity to forget about everything else and just focus on the task at hand.
 The end result of having a finished project that was made all by you can be a great reward.

 Fine motor skills – Crocheting or knitting can also help in developing fine motor skills, as well as keeping fingers and hands strong as you age.
 In order to be able to knit and crochet when you are older, you need to practice and strengthen while you are young.

 Sharp mind – Knitting and crocheting often involve some math and following patterns, this helps keep your mind sharp and keep you focused and practicing simple math skills.
-This also really helps kids who need some extra practice with math, who enjoy knitting or crocheting.
+This also really helps kids who need some extra practice with math, and who enjoy knitting or crocheting.
 It helps them passively practice math skills and keeps them doing a safe and worthwhile hobby.

 Social – Often knitting or crocheting is done in groups, either as a hobby group or as classes.
 This is really beneficial for those who lack social contact and can also help combat isolation and loneliness.
 Many residents at retirement homes, or old age homes, benefit from the interaction found in these knitting or crocheting clubs, even if most of it is spent concentrating on an intricate project.
 It is also a wonderful way to learn new skills and spread your own knowledge.